A Visit to Saison 2.0

 Even though it’s fall now, the next dish sent me happily back to spring again with crisp, raw or nearly so, beans, peas and tendrils that were doused at the table with thick, creamy pea puree.
 The sweetness of the peas was magical.

-That was followed by a dish of tiny turnips, roasted in the embers, which heightened their sweetness and lent a lovely smokiness to compliment the peppery bite of the turnip leaves and the savory quality of the dashi.
+That was followed by a dish of tiny turnips, roasted in the embers, which heightened their sweetness and lent a lovely smokiness to complement the peppery bite of the turnip leaves and the savory quality of the dashi.

 My husband couldn’t help but smile at the next dish.
 He knows I’m not always the biggest lover of mackerel because the oily fish can be so strong tasting.
 But I would have eaten seconds and thirds of Skene’s preparation if I could have.
 A sliver of mackerel was citrus cured, then rolled up with a drizzle of great olive oil.
 A sliver of skin had been fried so that it was as crisp as a potato chip.
 Silky and crunchy, all in two bites.